GitHubUser483/Anytime-Space/README.md

-This code is free to use and change.
+This code is for viewing how coding basically works